Sir-Cleetus/cis3039-example-cicd-svc/readme.md

   --location <permitted-location>
 ```

-Remember to follow our naming convention, e.g. shopping-lab-ab47-rg
+Remember to follow our naming convention, e.g. `shopping-test-ab47-rg` since we are creating a test environment deployment to which to auto-deploy.

 2. Create a storage account (required for Azure Functions):